karolrogozinski/heroes_III_battlefield/README.md

 ## Build and run

-To start the game just use run.sh file.
+To start the game just run run.sh file in main project directory.
+To run tests, run pytest in main project directory.
+For tests to run correctly you need to first run run.sh file.
-Have Fun!
+Have fun!